Chair of the Oceans Department, Doerr School of Sustainability

-Fiorenza Micheli is Co-director of Stanford’s Center for Ocean Solutions and Co-director and the David and Lucile Packard Professor of Marine Science at the Hopkins Marine Station of Stanford University.
+Fiorenza Micheli is Co-Director of Stanford’s Center for Ocean Solutions, Chair of the Oceans Department at the Stanford Doerr School of Sustainability, and the David and Lucile Packard Professor of Marine Science at Hopkins Marine Station Stanford University.
 Her research focuses on the processes shaping marine communities and coastal social-ecological systems, incorporating this understanding in marine conservation and for co-designing solutions with decision-makers and communities.
 She investigates climatic impacts on marine ecosystems, particularly the impacts of and adaptation to warming, hypoxia and ocean acidification in marine species, communities and fisheries, marine predators’ ecology and trophic cascades, the dynamics and sustainability of small-scale fisheries, and the design and function of Marine Protected Areas.
 Her research takes place in Mexico, the Mediterranean Sea, Palau, The Line Islands, and the Chagos Archipelago, in addition to California.
 She is a Pew Fellow in Marine Conservation, a fellow of the California Academy of Sciences, research advisor to the Monterey Bay National Marine Sanctuary, Seafood Watch and the Benioff Ocean Initiative, and senior fellow at Stanford’s Woods Institute for the Environment.